Phlanka Logo

 Registered to: The email address the license is associated with.

-License Expiration: The date the license expires, or "Never Expires" for lifetime licenses.
+License Expiration: The expiry date, or "Never Expires" for lifetime licenses.

-Days Remaining: A countdown of days left, or "Expired" if the license has lapsed.
+Days Remaining: A countdown, or "Expired" if the license has lapsed.

 Version: The current plugin version number.